jabezborja/tagalang/tagalang/README.md

-## For writing the grammar example of Pinoice to use as a reference when doing some Pinoice
+## For writing the grammar example of Tagalang to use as a reference when doing some Tagalang

 # Variables
 ```